Skip to main content

 Route Planning & Optimization: A Practical Guide for Food Distributors

-**Five planning mistakes almost every distributor makes β€” each costs double-digit percent of extra kilometers.** First: flat 5-minute dwell times per stop β€” in inner cities it is really 12–18 minutes (parking, elevator, signed delivery note, returnable pickup).
-Second: no separation of 2-zone vs. 3-zone trucks β€” frozen pallets do not belong on a chiller-only trailer.
-Third: driving hours treated as nice-to-have instead of hard constraint β€” a 9.5-hour tour is illegal, and BAG roadside checks cost at least 750 EUR per violation from 2026.
-Fourth: stop sequence planned without turn-around and maneuvering time β€” reverse approaches at farm entrances burn 4–7 minutes per stop.
-Fifth: delivery windows kept in the customer file but not in the route planner β€” this single point causes 8–12% extra kilometers in our audits.
-Common companion mistakes: the dispatcher has it in his head (bus factor 1), no systematic capture of actual stop duration, dispatch and drivers in different systems.
-The sum of these mistakes typically reaches 25–35% extra kilometers β€” exactly the optimization potential a good solver would unlock.
+**Five planning mistakes almost every distributor makes — each can add avoidable kilometers.** First: flat dwell times per stop instead of measured unloading, parking, signature, and returnable-pickup time.
+Second: no separation of 2-zone vs. 3-zone trucks — frozen pallets do not belong on a chiller-only trailer.
+Third: driving hours treated as nice-to-have instead of hard constraints; violations can trigger fines, failed tours, and service disruption, with exact enforcement details to be checked against current law.
+Fourth: stop sequence planned without turn-around and maneuvering time.
+Fifth: delivery windows kept in the customer file but not in the route planner.
+Common companion mistakes: the dispatcher has it in his head, no systematic capture of actual stop duration, dispatch and drivers in different systems.
+A good pilot measures these inputs before promising any savings range.

 Related articles